Half-pass

 The half-pass is a lateral movement seen in dressage, in which the horse moves forward and sideways at the same time.
 Unlike the easier leg-yield, the horse is bent in the direction of travel, slightly around the rider's inside leg.
 The outside hind and forelegs should cross over the inside legs, with the horse's body parallel to the arena wall and his forehand leading.
 The horse should remain forward, balanced, and bent, moving with cadence.
 The inside hind leg remains engaged throughout the half-pass, and the horse should not lose its rhythm.

 The half-pass is a variation of haunches-in (travers), executed on a diagonal line instead of along the wall.
 At higher levels it is used to perform a counter-change of hand, combining more than two half-passes with changes of direction in a zig-zag pattern.

-Vs. the leg-yield
+Comparison with the leg-yield

 The half-pass requires more balance, engagement, and collection from a horse than the leg-yield.
 This is because the horse is slightly bent in the direction of movement in the half-pass.
 In the leg-yield, the horse is fairly straight or looking slightly away from the direction of travel.